“THEY’VE TAKEN IT off me… shambles!”

 “I just need to manage myself.
 Just managing it, stay on top of it, I can’t train every session, that’s the way it is, I need to train the main sessions and rest and recover.”

 She was pleased with 78 minutes tonight.
-“I thought oh jeez look at me going!
+“I thought, ‘Oh jeez look at me going!’

-“In fairness the first ten minutes flew by and I don’t think I kicked the ball.
+“In fairness the first 10 minutes flew by and I don’t think I kicked the ball.
 I was going, ‘Right, I need to get into this game.’
 You get games like that and you just grow into the game.’”

 The Glasgow-born star dictated play around the middle on a quieter night for Denise O’Sullivan, and was combative in the second half with some big tackles and argy-bargy.
+She saw yellow for a stray elbow and fiery exchange with Jess Fishlock.

 “It’s handbags to me.
 It makes it more exciting, the game has gone soft, in the men’s game you can’t get away with any of that now, look it happens in a game, as long as we keep our heads and stick to the task, it’s alright.”

-“I think both teams will be happy with the point (draw).
+“I think both teams will be happy with the draw.
 Safe to say, it wouldn’t have been a great game to watch on the telly, one of those games.
 It was a bit scrappy, it was always going to be a bit tense.
 And now it’s on to Tuesday and that will be a massive game, on our home patch and hopefully we can control the game a bit better.

 “It’s just believing that we’ve got the ability to control the game.
 We’ve got the players to keep the ball in play, keep ticking over and we’ve got the players higher up the pitch, getting Denise up the pitch, getting JAR [Julie-Ann Russell] in behind, we’ve got a really strong squad right now and people are chomping at the bit to get on at make a difference,

-“I think we’ve got to believe in us, Eileen said that, it’s a 23-man squad and we know what we can do.
+“I think we’ve got to believe in us, Eileen [Gleeson] said that, it’s a 23-man squad and we know what we can do.
 It’s just play the game and not the occasion.”